ibm-cloud-docs/virtualization-solutions/planning/design-considerations-vpc/storage-design.md

 IBM Cloud Key Protect is a cloud-based key management service (KMS) that enables organizations to create, manage, and control encryption keys used to secure data across IBM Cloud services and applications.
 It provides centralized key lifecycle management with strong security and compliance features, helping businesses meet regulatory requirements and maintain data confidentiality.

-[VPC VSI]{: tag-blue}

 Data on a file share is encrypted at rest with IBM-managed encryption by default.
 You can optionally use your own root keys to protect your file shares with customer-managed keys.
 [About File Storage for VPC > Securing your data](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-data-security)

-[OpenShift Virtualization]{: tag-red}

 The ODF add-on supports multiple layers of encryption, including:

 - Cluster encryption: Encrypts data at rest across the entire storage cluster.
 - In-transit encryption: Secures data as it moves between nodes, pods, and clients.
 - Storage volume encryption: Provides encryption at the level of individual PersistentVolumes or storage volumes.

 For instructions on setting up storage volume encryption in ROKS, refer to [Setting up encryption by using Hyper Protect Crypto Services](https://cloud.ibm.com/docs/openshift?topic=openshift-deploy-odf-classic&interface=ui#odf-create-hscrypto-classic) for how to set up storage volume encryption